aamazie/AI-AWS-GPU-EC2-Config/README.md

 # AI-AWS-GPU-EC2-Config

+#This is old and will probably be slightly different with contemporary dependencies. conceptual

 DETAILS CONFIGURATION FOR A GPU EC2 INSTANCE ON A VIRTUAL AWS CLOUD SERVER

 WARNING: Check AWS Fees, As This Can Become Expensive!!